mpickpt/mana/mpi-proxy-split/README.md

 ## 2. Building MANA

    On Perlmutter, unload a few modules which are incompatible with MANA.
-Not all or fhte modules are currently present.
+Not all of the modules are currently present.
 We also need to load the PMI module.
    ```bash
    $ module unload cudatoolkit gpu craype-accel-nvidia80
    $ module unload darshan Nsight-Compute Nsight-Systems